 with the transformed frequency given by See that due to the $A_r$ EOM gives a frequency

 with the amplitude of $A_r$ given by

 and verifying the APD transformed constraint.

-The previous equations and the ansatz impose that the frequencies of the Q-ball breathing modes and the temporal dependence of $A_r$ become equal, $\omega^\prime =\Omega^\prime=\Omega_r^\prime$ with $r=1,2, r\ne s$.
+The previous equations and the ansatz, impose that the frequencies of the Q-ball-like breathing modes and the temporal dependence of $A_r$ to be equal, $\omega^\prime =\Omega^\prime=\Omega_r^\prime$ with $r=1,2, r\ne s$.
 Again, it acquires a spinning Q-ball ansatz when a relation between the components of the group vector velocity is imposed,

 Let us remind that these solitonic solutions are defined over the M2-brane worldvolume and describe the traveling excitations over the M2-brane with worldvolume fluxes.
 The center of mass of the M2-brane at this stage propagate as a free particle and its mode is decoupled from the excitations ones \cite{mpgm10Monodromy}, (as it should happen in case of a particle interpretation).
 From that point of view, there is not any prerequisite that oblige the excitations to be relativistic, they can behave as classical ones.
-In principle we consider both approaches to determine the constraints that each of them imposes to the solutions of the theory.
-In the case of a non-relativistic propagation, the Galileo transformations are obtained for $\gamma=1$, satisfying,
+Galileo transformations are obtained for $\gamma=1$, satisfying,

 implies a modification in the Q-ball expression that acquires a temporal dependence as a traveling wave,

 where

 In order to keep the solution stationary inside the Q-ball ansatz it is required that $\omega^\prime=0$, then the same relation between the group speeds hold